ronshnapp/double_pendulum/README.md

 To run the code you'll need Python and installed with NumPy.
 For visualizing static plots you'll need to have Matplotlib as well.
 All of these are easily obtained using e.g. the anaconda distribution.

-To make animations, other softwares (e.g. ffmpeg) are currently needed, as described below.
+To make animations, a third party video editting software, such as ffmpeg (https://ffmpeg.org/), is currently needed.
+MoviePy can be used but it is not necessary.
+See details below.

 ### gifs and animations

-to make gifs and anumations of your results you can use the double_pendulum.make_images() method to save series of images of the pendulums on the hard drive, and then use softwares such as ffmpeg to generate the animations in a verity of different formats.
+There are two options to make gifs and animations of your results:

+1. The double_pendulum.make_images() method can be used to save series of images of the pendulums on the hard drive.
+After that use video a editing software such as ffmpeg to generate the animations in a verity of different formats.
+2. MoviePy can be used to generate animations of the results using the double_pendulum.animate() method.
+Note that ffmpeg is still needed because it is used by MoviePy.

 ## The equation of motion